I can’t tell you how often my clients underestimate the importance of their life insurance medical exam.

 Get Affordable Rates for Optimal Health

 Even though you may be ready to purchase life insurance, you might still need to undergo a life insurance medical exam.
-This medical exam will help them to best predict your life expectancy, along with determining your rate.
+This medical exam will help the life insurance company to best predict your life expectancy, along with determining your rate.

 The younger you apply for coverage, the lower your premiums will be.